 Baan Sawan Thai Bistro

 Baan Sawan quite possibly boasts the most loyal regulars in town, if not the world.
 The Thai bistro is the creation of a family of four, brothers Alex and Sam and their parents.
 While they closed indefinitely during a certain pandemic, they’re back up and running, with a few twists.
 They’re open Friday and Saturday nights from 5 p.m. to 8 p.m., with a different menu each weekend.
 The restaurant only seats about 20 people, and early birds get dishes like the five greens pad thai, served with local bean sprouts, kale, collards, turnip greens, and spinach.
 The menu changes each weekend, and with just a few starters and entrees, many happy diners come hungry enough to order one of each.
 The bistro also houses a used bookstore with a delightfully eclectic selection, perfect for browsing while you wait.

 River Rat Brewery

 The Hangar, located in the actual Curtiss-Wright Hangar, is an offshoot of Columbia’s original brewery Hunter-Gatherer.
 House-brewed beers are the perfect complement to the pub menu.
-Pizzas include Greek, chicken bacon ranch, and mushroom, with herb garlic cream sauce, fontina cheese, caramelized onions, and roasted portabellas.
+Pizzas include Greek, chicken bacon ranch, and mushroom, with herb garlic cream sauce, fontina cheese, caramelized onions, and roasted portabella.
 During happy hour, or literally any other time it’s open, don’t miss the warm sausage balls, served with Hunter-Gatherer’s ESB mustard.
-Guests who arrive via small plane can take a quick walk or golf cart ride to the Hangar to enjoy a meal that far surpasses typical airport fare.
+Customers who arrive via small plane can take a quick walk or golf cart ride to the Hangar to enjoy a meal that far surpasses typical airport fare.
 The restaurant also hosts a farmers market on Thursday afternoons.

 Sakura Japanese Restaurant